tradex-app/TradeX-chart/src/docs/src/content/docs/reference/state.md

 ## Create and Use a State

-A [data state (object)](#state-config-object) must be first validated by the chart.
-If valid, will register it for later use and return the id key assigned to it.
-This means the chart can hold multiple states in memory to be used as desired allowing for easy swapping.
+A state object can be registered for later use.
+The [state (object)](#state-config-object) will validated by the chart.
+If valid, it will return the id key (string) assigned to it.
+This means the chart can hold multiple states in memory to be used as desired, allowing for easy swapping.

 ```javascript
 const key = chart.state.create(state)